IBRAHIMA8/manyoco_app/README.md

   - $ heroku Create

-3. The next step is to add all contain of your application on your heroku by following those step:
+3. The next step is to add all contain of your application on your heroku by following steps:

   - $ git add .